Elegant Poppy Seed Bread Rolls (Bread Machine Dough)

 Yield: 16 rolls

-Elegant Poppy Seed Bread Rolls Made Easy with a Bread Machine
+Elegant Poppy Seed Bread Rolls (Bread Machine Dough)

-Poppyseed Bread Rolls are lightweight dinner rolls with a touch of sweetness.
+These lightweight dinner rolls come with with a touch of sweetness.
 The seeds add interest and texture.
-Make with a bread machine, stand mixer, or by hand.
+Make the dough in a bread machine, then bake in your oven for the best of both worlds.

 5 from 6 votes